API¶

 register_blueprint (bool | None) – to register the Security blueprint or not.

-kwargs (Any) – Can be used to override/initialize any of the constructor attributes.
+kwargs (t.Any) – Can be used to override/initialize any of the form names, flags, and utility classes.
+All other kwargs are ignored.

 - Return type: